 - 11. The existence of the PSPOs have proved a successful deterrent against the anti-social behaviour sometimes associated with irresponsible dog ownership, such as the failure to remove dog faeces forthwith and allowing dogs to be off lead and or of control in public areas. - 12.
-Despite these controls there are a small number of irresponsible dog owners who's persistent or continuing activities are having a detrimental effect on the quality of life of those in the locality, requiring the issuing of Fixed Penalty Notices for breaches of the existing dog control orders. - 13.
-Between July 1 and August 21, 2020, 4 FPNs have been issued for dog fouling and 267 issued for breaching the dog exclusion order on the Amenity Beach in St Annes. - 14.
-These recent examples support local concerns that failing to extend the existing orders will result in an increase in the persistent and continuing anti-social behaviours traditionally associated with irresponsible dog ownership which have a detrimental effect on the quality of life for those in the locality.
+Despite these controls there are a small number of irresponsible dog owners whose persistent or continuing activities are having a detrimental effect on the quality of life of those in the locality, requiring the issuing of Fixed Penalty Notices for breaches of the existing dog control orders. - 13.
+Officers have the power to issue FPN's for both dog fouling and for breaching the dog exclusion order on the Amenity Beach in St Annes.
+Officers use a graduated approach to enforcement, in line with the rest of the department and therefore offer advice and education first. - 14.
+There is the possibility that failing to extend the existing orders will result in an increase in the persistent and continuing anti-social behaviours traditionally associated with irresponsible dog ownership which have a detrimental effect on the quality of life for those in the locality.